UPDATED: October 22, 2020

-To staunch the spread of COVID-19, Vietnam is not allowing entry or issuing visas to foreign nationals, from March 22 until further notice, except for those travelling for official or diplomatic purposes, who must undergo medical checks and 14-day quarantine upon arrival in Vietnam.
+To staunch the spread of COVID-19, Vietnam is not allowing entry or issuing visas to foreign nationals, except for those travelling for official or diplomatic purposes, who must undergo medical checks and 14-day quarantine at their own cost upon arrival in Vietnam.
+Those whose visit is for less than 14 days are not required to quarantine, but must comply with specific health regulations in order to be granted entry.

 Vietnam has officially suspended all visa exemptions for citizens of South Korea, Belarus, Russia, Japan, Sweden, Denmark, Finland, Norway, UK, France, Germany, Spain and Italy.
 Travellers who have entered the country on visa waivers or tourist visas are given automatic visa extension until October 31, 2020.
 Those who have entered Vietnam for business, visiting relatives, or purposes other than travel should contact a visa agent to address their visa concerns.